ByteSizedCorp/.github/profile/README.md

 > _Hello and welcome to ByteSizedCorp!_

-**"We're a new organization on a mission to learn and develop Saas Products, acheive AI integration within Saas products, and explore System Design Concepts, .
+**"We're a new organization on a mission to learn and develop Saas Products, acheive AI integration within Saas products, learn problem solving and explore System Design Concepts, .
 Whether you're a seasoned developer or just starting your coding journey, there's a place for you here.
 We're all about collaboration, learning, and building great things together."**

 ---